godspeedsystems/gs-documentation/docs/getting_started.md

 4. **DataSources:** Pluggable data source to store and retrieve data like **Mongo, Redis, API**
 5. **Config:** Application-level configuration
 6. **ENV:** environment files
+7. **DSL:** As the default, events and workflows are composed using YAML-based DSL, which serves as the primary language for defining them.
+However, when necessary, workflows can also be scripted in JavaScript files..

+**YAML-based DSL (Domain-Specific Language) is a concise and human-readable way to define and configure data and processes.
+It simplifies complex structures using indentation and key-value pairs, making it an efficient choice for expressing data, workflows, and configurations.**

 ## Run the sample project with Godspeed.